dangarciacarrillo/i-d-eap-edhoc/draft-ingles-eap-edhoc.md

    3) The issuer included the id-kp-serverAuth identifier in the certificate (see Section 4.2.1.13 [RFC3280]).

-   When performing this comparison, implementations MUST follow the validation rules specified in Section 3.1 of [RFC2818].
-In the case of the server, this involves ensuring the certificate presented by the EAP-TLS peer was intended to be used as a client certificate.
+[//]: # ( When performing this comparison, implementations MUST follow the validation rules specified in Section 3.1 of [RFC2818].)

+   In the case of the server, this involves ensuring the certificate presented by the EAP-EDHOC peer was intended to be used as a client certificate.
    Implementations SHOULD use the Extended Key Usage (see Section 4.2.1.13 [RFC3280]) extension and ensure that at least one of the following is true: